jeffweiss/plug_statsd/README.md

 A plug for automatically sending timing and count metrics to [statsd](https://github.com/etsy/statsd).

-This plug can currently can use either of two statsd backends:
+This plug can currently can use any of these statsd backends:
  * [ex_statsd](https://github.com/CargoSense/ex_statsd)
  * [statsderl](https://github.com/lpgauth/statsderl)
  * [statix](https://github.com/lexmag/statix)